 Besides the legacy of Maradona, the actual founding fathers of the sport are widely considered to be Mr. Woo and Kang Sung Min, two South Korean freestylers who would train with a football for up to 8 hours a day, developing this newfound art form.
 Later, it was Mr. Woo who carried Freestyle Football through the nineties virtually alone, showcasing new tricks such as sole juggling to audiences all over the world.

-In these early times, back in the 1990s, Freestyle Football was considered a novelty and only practiced by a handful of people across the globe: Freestyle Football needed another push to really develop itself.
+In these early times, back in the 1990s, Freestyle Football was considered a novelty and only practised by a handful of people across the globe: Freestyle Football needed another push to really develop itself.
 At the beginning of the new millennium, several significant events helped propel the discipline into a new era, giving it a distinct identity for the first time.
 Brazilian football icon Ronaldinho starred in sports brand commercials alongside Mr. Woo, which glamorised freestyle.
 In the meantime, Dutch freestyler Soufiane Touzani introduced a new style of lower tricks; thanks to the Internet and the fast-developing mobile industry, his videos travelled like wildfire.
 Suddenly, everybody knew what freestyling meant.
 This inspired millions, and Freestyle Football as we know it was born.

 Once the sport began growing and expanding, freestylers around the world realize that there were no rules and no limitations.
 Different styles were developed: lowers, uppers, sitdowns, grounds, blocking… Because of the huge influx of newcomers to the sport, there was a sudden urgency to leave your own mark on the culture, meaning that the difficulty and level quickly rose.